 For further information on questions 1-4 please refer to our visit with confidence guide.

 Rapid lateral flow tests

-Before visiting Greenlands you must take a rapid lateral flow test, preferable on the day or the day before your visit.
-You must then undertake regular tests (every 3-4 days) when on campus.
+Before visiting Greenlands you are encouraged to take a rapid lateral flow test, preferably on the day, or the day before your visit.
+You are then encouraged to undertake regular tests (the University advises two per week, three days apart) when on campus.
 You can arrange this in a number of ways including ordering a home test kit or visiting a local rapid flow test site.